 Porchlight Music Theatre is involved in several outreach projects in the community with the aim of helping to nurture youth and underserved audiences’ understanding and appreciation of the music theatre genre.

 Through its revitalized Community Outreach Program, members of underserved populations experience live, professional theater as Porchlight Music Theatre’s guests.
-For many of these participants, the Porchlight production is their first such experience.
-Porchlight targets youth groups and hosts around three hundred guests per season.
-We are grateful to annual grant monies from the A.R.T.
-League and individual donations which help fund this program.
-Porchlight has regularly hosted intergenerational groups through special partnerships with the Humanities Department at Kennedy-King College and with Storycatchers Theatre (the former Music Theatre Workshop).
-Over the years, students from Smyser Chicago Public Elementary School, Foreman High School, North Lawndale College Prep Charter High School, and Gallery 37 have been guests at Porchlight Music Theatre productions.
+For many of these participants, the Porchlight production is their first such live theatre experience.
+Porchlight targets youth groups and hosts around 300-500 guests per season.
+We are grateful to annual grant monies from the Topfer Family Foundation and individual donations which help fund this program.
+Porchlight has regularly hosted intergenerational groups through special partnerships with the Humanities Department at Kennedy-King College and with Storycatchers Theatre (formerly Music Theatre Workshop).

 More Ways Porchlight Gives Back